WOODBURY HISTORICAL TOURS

 BY MAIL: send your deposit, or your full registration (check or money order), to Woodbury Historical Tours, PO Box 60085, Palo Alto, CA 94306.
 Deposits and registrations are fully refundable until 45 days before the start of the tour.

-Included in your registration: 11 nights lodging in clean, comfortable hotels, opening night pizza/beer/wine reception, and a seat on our luxury motor coach.
-Also included: maps packet and study material, entrance fees to all museums or other pay sites (including Yellowstone National Park), all tours, professional coordination and assistance by your on-board tour host, and personal engagement with our expert guide throughout the trip.
+Included in your registration: 11 nights lodging in clean, comfortable hotels (including one night in the Grant Village Lodge in Yellowstone National Park), opening night pizza/beer/wine reception, and a seat on our luxury motor coach.
+Also included: map packet and study material, entrance fees to all museums or other pay sites, professional coordination and assistance by your on-board tour host, and personal engagement with our expert guide throughout the trip.
 Snacks and bottled water will be provided on the motor coach.
 Most breakfasts will be provided by the hotels, lunches and dinner are "on your own," except for Indian Tacos at the Custer Battlefield Trading Post and Cafe (that lunch is included).

 The tour operator will donate a portion of the proceeds to the Nez Perce Tribe Cultural Resource Program.